lopezrunco/automated-video-editing-script/readme.md

 # Automated video editing script using Python and MoviePy

-In my work, sometimes I have to edit many videos in a very similar and simple way.
-For example, put together lots of clips from a football game.
+Sometimes, the task of editing numerous videos in a similar and straightforward manner arises.
+For instance, assembling numerous clips from a football game.

-This script could split a full game (hours of video) into a few clips: The task is simple, but a human would find it boring and time-wasting.
-Using Python & MoviePy frees a video editor for more creative parts of the job.
+This script can divide a full game (hours of video) into several clips.
+Although the task is simple, it can be tedious and time-consuming for a human editor.
+Utilizing Python & MoviePy liberates a video editor to focus on more creative aspects of the job.

-This script is good for any editing job where you know exactly what to do and doing it by hand would take too long, for example: TV programs, data visualizations, visual effects footage and more.
-It's not necessary to run a video editing software (in my case, Adobe Premiere) to do the work.
+This script is suitable for any editing task where the required actions are well-defined and manual execution would be excessively time-consuming.
+Examples include TV programs, data visualizations, visual effects footage, and more.
+There's no need to rely on video editing software (such as Adobe Premiere) to accomplish the task.